core-wg/cacheable-oscore/draft-amsuess-core-cachable-oscore.md

 With reference to the 'key' parameter of the Joining Response defined in {{Section 6.4 of I-D.ietf-ace-key-groupcomm-oscore}}, the Group_OSCORE_Input_Material object specified as its value contains also the two additional parameters 'det_senderId' and 'det_hash_alg'.
 These are defined in {{ssec-iana-security-context-parameter-registry}} of this document.
 In particular:

 * The 'det_senderId' parameter, if present, has as value the OSCORE Sender ID assigned to the Deterministic Client by the Group Manager.
-This parameter MUST be present if the OSCORE group uses deterministic requests as defined in this document.
+This parameter MUST be present if the OSCORE group uses Deterministic Requests as defined in this document.
 Otherwise, this parameter MUST NOT be present.

 * The 'det_hash_alg' parameter, if present, has as value the hash algorithm to use for computing the hash of a plain CoAP request, when producing the associated Deterministic Request.
 This parameter takes values from the "Value" column of the "COSE Algorithms" Registry {{COSE.Algorithms}}.
-This parameter MUST be present if the OSCORE group uses deterministic requests as defined in this document.
+This parameter MUST be present if the OSCORE group uses Deterministic Requests as defined in this document.
 Otherwise, this parameter MUST NOT be present.

 The same extension above applies also to the 'key' parameter when included in a Key Distribution Response (see {{Sections 8.1 and 8.2 of I-D.ietf-ace-key-groupcomm-oscore}}) and in a Signature Verification Data Response (see {{Section 13 of I-D.ietf-ace-key-groupcomm-oscore}}).